 There are different labels you could give yourself based on what you do or don’t eat, but I’d like to stay away from that and just focus on how you can make a drastic change to your diet that includes less to no animal products.

-There are more reasons for changing your diet as there are diets out there.
+There are as many reasons for changing your diet as there are diets out there.
 Whether you’re trying to lose weight, be healthier in general, or care a lot about animals, cutting out meat or other animal products from your diet can feel daunting at first.

 After all, many of us come from families where it’s not a meal unless there’s meat present.
 And what about hidden animal products in processed food?
 If you’re saying “I want to become vegetarian in the new year”, I’m here to help!